BIB 309 The Book of Judges

 CAN 430 Advanced Nusah Regalim

-Cantors Sol Zim and Lisa Klinger-Kantor
+Cantor Sol Zim and Cantor Lisa Klinger-Kantor

 An in depth extensive study of the vast Mi-sinai tunes that make up the Regalim liturgy.
-Each student must develop an understanding of the various motifs and nushaot and how to use them in the course of davening.
+Each student must develop an understanding of the various motifs and nushaot and how to use them in the course of davenning.
 Both sections required.

 4 credits